bookercodes/booker.codes/works/scrimba-blog.md

 ### Content refresh
 When I set out to write a new post, I must confess - I look at posts competing for the same keyword to one up them.

 The funny thing is, when our content starts to rank, they will one up us yet.
-It's the nature of the web.
+It's the nature of the web and SEO.
 Search intent can also change, so content we wrote 8 months ago might not be in the right format for today.

 As part of my responsibility as Content Lead, I monitor and measure all SEO efforts, refreshing content when necessary.